 EPI emphasizes prevention, intervention and non-physical methods for managing interfering behavior.
-EPI provides and/or requires training to ensure EPI Employees and Independent Contractors providing residential and community based services are afforded the tools needed to build relationships and intervene before crisis becomes dancerous.
+EPI provides training to staff using various curriculums to afford staff the tools needed to build relationships and intervene before crisis becomes dangerous.

 Written procedures will specifically address, but not limited to, the following: